Blogs About Reading

 There are just 40 days until the 2013 Scripps National Spelling Bee.
 Our elementary school holds a local event, and classroom-winning third through fifth graders wring their hands on stage working to spell some tough words!
 This year, a middle schooler from our school district won our regional competition by correctly spelling "Bolshevik."
 He will be among the competitors at the national level in Oxon Hill, MD.

-The big news this year is that Scripps has added a vocabulary component to the Bee.
-According to Paige Kimble, the director of the Scripps National Spelling Bee, the vocabulary addition reflects a commitment to helping develop not only spelling skills, but also "increase vocabularies, learn concepts, and develop correct English usage.
-Spelling and vocabulary are, in essence, two sides of the same coin," said Kimble.
-"As a child studies the spelling of a word and its etymology, he will discover its meaning.
+The big news this year is that Scripps has added a vocabulary component to the Bee (opens in a new window).
+According to Paige Kimble, the director of the Scripps National Spelling Bee, the vocabulary addition reflects a commitment to helping develop not only spelling skills, but also “increase vocabularies, learn concepts, and develop correct English usage.
+Spelling and vocabulary are, in essence, two sides of the same coin,” said Kimble.
+“As a child studies the spelling of a word and its etymology, he will discover its meaning.
 As a child learns the meaning of a word, it becomes easier to spell.
-And all of this enhances the child's knowledge of the English language."
+And all of this enhances the child’s knowledge of the English language.”

 Scores from a computer-based vocabulary test will count toward a speller's overall score and will help determine which spellers advance to the semifinals.
 Sample vocabulary questions are available.